 Teaching covers the following three modules:

 You will be taught through the use of a variety of teaching methods including: lectures, experiential skills, training workshops, and group and individual clinical supervision.
-And you will apply and develop the skills you learn in your role of High Intensity Trainee within an IAPT service.
+You will apply and develop the skills you learn in your role of High Intensity Trainee within an IAPT service.

 The Postgraduate Diploma in Evidence-Based Psychological Treatment is a postgraduate-level course and does therefore include a significant academic component.